harvardinformatics/informatics-website/docs/research/index.md

     * Cai L, Arnold BJ :fontawesome-solid-graduation-cap:, Xi Z, **Khost DE**, Patel N, Hartmann CB, ...
 Mathews S, **Sackton TB**, Davis CD, 2021.
 Deeply Altered Genome Architecture in the Endoparasitic Flowering Plant Sapria himalayana Griff.
 (Rafflesiaceae). *Current Biology* 31:1002-1011.
 [Link :octicons-link-external-24:]( https://doi.org/10.1016/j.cub.2020.12.045){:target="_blank"}

+### Assembling the genome of the extinct moa &nbsp; :fontawesome-regular-handshake:{ .research-icon }

+**Lead Bioinformaticians**: Tim Sackton

+**Collaborators**: [Edwards Lab :octicons-link-external-24:](https://edwards.oeb.harvard.edu/){:target="_blank"} ([OEB :octicons-link-external-24:](https://www.oeb.harvard.edu/){:target="_blank"} / [MCZ :octicons-link-external-24:](https://www.mcz.harvard.edu/){:target="_blank"})

+The little bush moa, *Anomalopteryx didiformis*, is one of approximately nine species of extinct flightless birds from Aotearoa, New Zealand.
+As part of a collaboration with the Edwards Lab, the Informatics group helped to assemble and analyze the genome of this species.

+!!! abstract "Publication"

+    * Edwards SV, Cloutier A, Cockburn G, Grayson P, Katoh K, Baldwin MW, **Sackton TB**, Baker AJ.
+2024.A nuclear genome assembly of an extinct flightless bird, the little bush moa. *Science Advances* 10:21.
+[Link :octicons-link-external-24:]( https://doi.org/10.1126/sciadv.adj6823){:target="_blank"}

 ## Bulk and Single-cell RNA-seq

 The group has a long-standing interest in the analysis of RNA-seq data, both traditional bulk data from whole organisms or tissues, and single-cell data.
 In this area, we have primarily worked on methods and best practices, as well as contributed to collaborations.